ConsciousML/terragrunt-template-catalog-gcp/docs/development.md

 4. **Example Implementation** (`examples/`): Concrete usage examples for testing

 ## Step-by-Step Development Process
+Read the step-by-step process and then read the [practical example](#practical-example).

 ### 1. Create a Feature Branch
 ```bash